ci-compass/cicf/week08-cloud-computing/README.md

 [s3cmd]: https://s3tools.org/s3cmd

-I needed to configure `s3cmd` to work with DO Spaces.
+Before doing all that, I needed to configure `s3cmd` to work with DO Spaces.
 Documentation for using s3cmd with DO is [here][do-s3cmd], and you can find some documentation about using `s3cmd` with DO [here][do-s3cmd-usage].

 [do-s3cmd]: https://docs.digitalocean.com/products/spaces/reference/s3cmd/
 [do-s3cmd-usage]: https://docs.digitalocean.com/products/spaces/reference/s3cmd-usage/

 ### Install a service